Written by: Dr. David Westmacott, B.Kin, DC, RMT

 In order for a soft tissue injury to be completely healed, the fibrotic scar must be broken down to restore the normal elasticity and pliability of the tissue.
 Normal functioning muscle is paramount to ensure normal body mechanics.

-If you think you could benefit from an ART treatment, please contact our clinic for an assessment from on of our chiropractors.
+If you think you could benefit from an ART treatment, please contact Active Sports Therapy for an assessment from one of our chiropractors.